hibeekaey/file-manager/README.md

-# file-manager
+# Desktop File Manager

-A web based file manager.
+A Desktop File Manager built with Electron.